kasilakeconsulting/java-weather-api/README.md

 # java-weather-api
 Sample code for fetching forecast weather data from the National Weather Service using their API.
 It parses the results as JSON and outputs some forecast information.
-Sample code for fetching forecast weather data from the National Weather Service using their API.
-It parses the results as JSON and outputs some forecast information.

 This code follows, step by step, the same types of calls made by the Python and PHP versions.